gtchakama/gtchakama/README.md

 ### I broke the Google offline dinosaur game 🤫.
-Go past this code in the console then play the game.👨🏾‍🏭
+Go past this code in the console before you play the game.

 ``` Javascript